There is a common human disfunction, a pathological which causes us to feel that we can gain power by taking it from others.

 We fail when we fight against force, move against speed, or throw away our own balance for fear of the other’s power.

-Stillness, emptiness, balance, insight, compassion, understanding…these are tools more valuable than our punches, kicks, joint locks, or other weapons.
+Stillness, emptiness, balance, insight, compassion, understanding…these tools are more valuable than our punches, kicks, joint locks, or other weapons.

 With practice, one learns to not contend with others.